qbb-project/echelon/Readme.md

 ### Installing echelon on Linux

-To install echelon on Linux simply change into echelon's root directory and create a build directory (for example build/).
+To install echelon on Linux, simply change into echelon's root directory and create a build directory (for example build/).
 Afterwards change into your build directory and configure the build system using